Language Translation

 Transforming Meteorological Data Processing for Air Quality Modeling

-Presenter: John Welch, Senior Environmental Manager, Indiana Department of Environmental Management
+Presenter: John Welch, Project Manager; Mike Mosier, Senior Environmental Manager; and Emma Faust, Environmental Manager, Indiana Department of Environmental Management

 Air quality models need accurate weather data, but preparing it was a slow, manual process — up to eight hours per site.
 IDEM used automation to cut processing time by more than 90%, improving accuracy and simplifying quality checks.
 Learn why weather data matters for air quality predictions, how automation transformed a complex manual process, and how teamwork and technology combined to make it possible.